Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Introduction

+Bayesian optimization (BO) is a promising class of sequential optimization methods.
+It has been used in a wide range of black-box function optimization tasks~\cite{shahriari_taking_2016,bischl2017mlrmbo,bartz2016survey}.
+In BO, an incrementally updated surrogate model is used to learn the relationship between the inputs and outputs during the search.
+The surrogate model is then used to prune the search space and identify promising regions.
+BO navigates the search space by achieving a balance between exploration and exploitation to find high-performing configurations.
+While the exploration phase samples input configurations that can potentially improve the accuracy of the surrogate model, the exploitation phase samples input configurations that are predicted by the model to be high performing.

-With the transition of high-performance computing (HPC) systems from petascale to exascale~\cite{10.1145/3372390}, massively parallel Bayesian optimizations that can take advantage of multiple computing units to perform simultaneous black-box evaluations are attractive.
-These methods will be particularly beneficial for many HPC use cases, such as simulator calibration, software tuning, automated search of machine learning pipelines, neural network hyperparameter tuning, and scientific simulation optimization.
-Nevertheless, the inherent sequential nature of BO~\cite{10.5555/2986459.2986743,hutter2011sequential,bergstra2013making,klein2017fast} presents challenges for scaling.
-Most of the parallel Bayesian optimization methods propose a multipoint acquisition strategy in a centralized architecture where the manager performs BO and workers evaluate the black-box functions.
-Also, these methods often use Gaussian process as surrogate model~\cite{shahriari_taking_2016,frazier_tutorial_2018}.
-However, these two components respectively the centralized architecture and the GPR are two major bottlenecks for scaling BO in an HPC setting.
+With the transition of high-performance computing (HPC) systems from petascale to exascale~\cite{10.1145/3372390}, massively parallel Bayesian optimizations that can take advantage of multiple computing units to perform simultaneous black-box evaluations are drawing attention to accelerate black-box optimization.
+These methods will be particularly beneficial for many HPC use cases, such as simulator calibration, software tuning, automated search of machine learning (ML) pipelines, neural network architecture and hyperparameter tuning (studied in this paper), and scientific simulation optimization.
+However, one of the main challenges is to transform commonly proposed sequential BO~\cite{10.5555/2986459.2986743,hutter2011sequential,bergstra2013making,klein2017fast} algorithms to be parallel while keeping a similar sample efficiency.